List of Paid MBA Internships in Technology, Finance, and Consulting

 Throughout the program, the firm provides ongoing learning events such as “lunch and learns,” industry and service line spotlights, and training designed to help interns develop technical and client service skills.
 Additional social activities provide opportunities to network with Deloitte professionals.
 Over the summer, the firm also invites interns to a three-day National Intern Conference to meet Deloitte leaders and professionals, connect with fellow interns from other offices, and learn about Deloitte’s businesses and service areas.

-Fortune Magazine ranked the firm as the 11th best company for employees.
+Fortune Magazine ranked the firm as the 17th best company for employees.
 The firm has more than 80 offices in the United States.
-Interns can make $30,000 and can get a full year’s tuition reimbursement if they are offered and accept a full-time position.
+Interns can make $30,000 and get a full year’s tuition reimbursement if offered and accepted a full-time position.

 MBA Internships in Financial Firms

 GS summer associates receive a unique insight into how Goldman operates.
-The firm kicks off its internships with firm-wide orientations covering company culture and employee benefits, followed by division-specific training.
+The firm starts its internships with firm-wide orientations covering company culture and employee benefits, followed by division-specific training.
 Goldman then gives summer associates all the opportunities and responsibilities of full-time employees, while they work closely with external and internal clients.
-The firm recruits students who demonstrate knowledge of both the finance industry as well as the firm’s products, services, and markets.
+The firm recruits students who demonstrate knowledge of the finance industry and the firm’s products, services, and markets.

-There are internship opportunities in cities across six continents, and interns can make about $7,000 per month.
+There are internship opportunities in cities across six continents, and interns can make $5,000 to $14,500 per month.

 JPMorgan Chase offers various internship programs for MBAs.
 All begin with a week of classroom training, followed by group-specific training and practical implementation of learned skills in a real-world setting.

-Internships exist in New York, Chicago, Houston, San Francisco, Hong Kong, and Singapore.
-All interns make $5,180 a month, including undergraduates.
+Internships exist in New York, Australia, Chicago, Houston, San Francisco, Hong Kong, and Singapore.
+Interns make $3,800 to $6,500 a month, including undergraduates.